nap01/config/fedora/37w/init-config.md

 Note that for the flatpak version, one needs to add the following Custom Terminal Command: `flatpak-spawn --host gnome-terminal %d` to be able to open the repository quickly in the terminal.

-#### asdf - 'universal' version manager
+#### 13.5.2 – rtx/asdf - 'universal' version manager

-Asdf is a 'universal' tool version manager.
+asdf is a 'universal' tool version manager. rtx is a wrapper for asdf that fixes some of the quirks of asdf, primarily doing away with the use of "shims" and fixing some odd user interfaces choices.

 It is similar to nvm (node version manager), but for many languages and/or tools.